XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/combat.md

 @ Clarify

-### How do I deal with enemies with armor?

-> Use dolls that can equip AP ammo.

 ### Do debuffs stick if I retreat my dolls?

 > Rudimentary testing says no. Mainly applies to enemy side on-screen effects like molotovs, smoke, grenade, stun, etc.